-- Associates are all entities over which the Bank has significant influence but do not reach to the extent of control, generally accompanying a shareholding between 20% and 50% of the voting rights.
-Investments in associates are accounted for by the equity method of accounting and are initially recognised at cost.
-The Group's investment in associates includes goodwill (net of any accumulated impairment loss) identified on acquisition. - The purchase method of accounting is used to account the acquisition of subsidiaries by the Bank.
-The cost of an acquisition is measured as the fair value of the assets given or/and, equity instruments issued or/and liabilities incurred or/and assumed at the date of exchange, plus costs directly attributable to the acquisition.
+- Associates are all entities over which the Bank has significant influence but do not reach to the extent of control, generally accompanying a shareholding between 20% and 50% of the voting rights. - The purchase method of accounting is used to account the acquisition of subsidiaries by the Bank.
+The cost of an acquisition is measured as the fair value of the assets given and/or, equity instruments issued and/or liabilities incurred and/or assumed at the date of exchange, plus costs directly attributable to the acquisition.
 Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values at the acquisition date, irrespective of the extent of any minority interest.
-The excess of the cost of acquisition over the fair value of the Bank's share of the identifiable net assets acquired is recorded as goodwill If the cost of acquisition is less than the fair value of the net assets of the subsidiary acquired, the difference is recognised directly in the income statement under other operating income (expense) item. - Accounting for subsidiaries and associates in the financial statements are recorded by cost method, according to this method, investments are a cost of acquisition including any good will, deducting any impairment losses in value, and recording the dividends in the income statement in the adoption of the distribution of these profits and evidence of the bank right to collect it.
+The excess of the cost of acquisition over the fair value of the Bank's share of the identifiable net assets acquired is recorded as goodwill If the cost of acquisition is less than the fair value of the net assets of the subsidiary acquired; the difference is recognised directly in the income statement under the item Other operating income (expense). - Accounting for subsidiaries and associates in the financial statements are recorded by cost method, according to this method, investments are a cost of acquisition including any good will, deducting any impairment losses in value, and recording the dividends in the income statement in the adoption of the distribution of these profits and evidence of the bank right to collect it.